misson20000/Atmosphere/docs/main.md

 The components of Atmosphère are:
 + [Fusée](../docs/components/fusee/fusee.md), a custom bootloader.
 + [Exosphère](../docs/components/exosphere.md), a fully-featured custom secure monitor.
-+ [Stratosphère](../docs/components/stratosphere.md), a set of custom system modules
++ [Stratosphère](../docs/components/stratosphere.md), a set of custom system modules.
 + [Troposphère](../docs/components/troposphere.md), Application-level patches to the Horizon OS.
 This component has not been implemented yet.
 + [Thermosphère](../docs/components/thermosphere.md), a hypervisor-based emuNAND implementation.
 This component has also not been implemented yet.